QR code: Standards

+At the application layer, there is some variation between most of the implementations.
+Japan's NTT DoCoMo has established de facto standards for the encoding of URLs, contact information, and several other data types.
+The open-source "ZXing" project maintains a list of QR code data types.

 Variants

 Model 1

 Model 1 QR code is an older version of the specification.
 It is visually similar to the widely seen model 2 codes, but lacks alignment patterns.
 Differences are in the bottom right corner, and in the midsections of the bottom and right edges are additional functional regions.